TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 system extension
    "system extension" is commonly used to describe an extension shipped with the core and located in the directory sysext in the file system.
-Alternate term "core extension" is discouraged
+The alternate term "core extension" is discouraged
    (see `Issue on GitHub <https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/issues/47>`__).